Weishuo93/NN_Pred/README.md

 This script sets the necessary environmental variables to properly compile the library.
 The `Predictor-Core` needs to be compiled firstly, as the `OpenFOAM-Extension` and `CFL3D-Extension` all depends on the core predictor.

 ### Third party dependencies
-The `Predictor-Core` support two different backends, The TF backends rely on Tensorflow C-API, the dependencies are as follow:
+The `Predictor-Core` supports two different backends, The TF backends rely on Tensorflow C-API, the dependencies are as follows:
 - [libtensorflow.so](https://www.tensorflow.org/install/lang_c)
 - [Eigen](https://gitlab.com/libeigen/eigen/-/releases)

-The the dependency of ONNX backends is:
+The dependency of ONNX backends is:
  - [OnnxRuntime](https://onnxruntime.ai/)
  - [Eigen](https://gitlab.com/libeigen/eigen/-/releases)